Programme of works to improve the WC facilities at Barham Crematorium.

 Please contact the crematorium office for more information on 01227 831 351.

 To protect the safety and wellbeing of the bereaved, our teams and funeral director colleagues, we are closely monitoring government guidelines in England and continuing to maintain practices to ensure everyone’s safety:

-We continue to offer hand sanitiser in and around our buildings.
+- We continue to encourage the use of hand sanitiser in and around our buildings.

-We offer the witness charging of coffins as normal (face coverings must be worn)
+- We offer the witness charging of coffins as normal (face coverings must be worn)

 We are fully open to assist you with enquiries regarding memorials.

 We would be delighted to talk to you over the telephone or meet you in person and show you our beautifully landscaped Garden of Remembrance.

 Memorials update – 28 July 2021

 Due to events beyond our control resulting from significantly delayed shipments from overseas, memorial orders are currently being received later than expected.
 We apologise for any inconvenience this may cause.
 We are endeavouring to limit any disruption to a minimum.